 Volunteers are needed - these are easy jobs to fill - sign-up today and earn walk-on passes and volunteer hours!

 Club Ice is designated as ice time for Kansas City FSC / Silver Blades FSC members and skaters of other clubs who have joined KCFSC/SBFSC as associates/non-home club members.
 This reserved time gives skaters the opportunity to practice their skills during the week.
 Members can purchase contracts for club ice time for each session, purchase a punchcard, or pay as a walk-on.
+Skaters who have passed Learn to Skate USA Pre-Free Skate or higher are welcome to participate in the JoCo Club Ice sessions.
+A coach cannot override this level requirement.

 Out-of-town skaters who are U.S. Figure Skating members and Pre-Free Skate or higher may walk on as a guest one day during the club ice season (can skate both sessions that day).
 Out-of-town skaters who are going to be in the area for an extended stay and wish to use JoCo Club Ice for more than one day will need to contact a member of the Board of Directors to make arrangements during your visit.
-All guests must register and sign a release of liability form prior to skating in club ice.
+All guests must register and sign a release of liability form prior to skating on club ice.

 Guest coaches must show proof of U.S. Figure Skating Compliance, sign-in with the ice monitor, and pay a walk-on coaching fee of $5 per session.